 The diagram below shows the components that internal marketing is aimed at.

 But why care about internal customers?
 This is quite simple to answer.
 Motivated staff will work harder and give your external customers a better service.
 This will help improve the firm's reputation, sales and market share over the long term.

-Empower and Train Employees
+Empower And Train Employees

 Empowerment and giving staff responsibility is an important part of the internal marketing role.
 Staff who are given responsibility usually perform better for the firm as they try their best to help the firm reach their goals.
-If staff need to be trained to take on responsibility then the firm should be able to offer this to show that they are interested in their skills development.
+If staff need to be trained to take on responsibility then the firm should be able to offer this to show that they are interested in them and their development.

-Reward and Recognise Employee Achievement
+Reward And Recognise Employee Achievement

 Rewards and recognition by the firm is also very important, staff that are praised feel a sense of satisfaction that encourages them to work harder.
 Staff can be motivated and rewarded through extra money e.g. bonuses, pay increases and non monetary/financial methods such as promotions and job rotation.

 The culture of a firm defines how it behaves and it controls the atmosphere employees and visitors experience when they are in contact with a firm.
 Culture can motivate people, make them feel uncomfortable (stressed) or too relaxed.
 According to Charles Handy there are six types of culture Power, Role, Task, Person, Forward and Backward.
 Click on this link to learn more about Culture.

 Just as in customer service for external customers the quality of interaction between members of staff is key.
 This includes the way they talk to each other, agreeing clear actions and implementing the actions agreed i.e. keeping the promises made.
 Just as for external customers if an action is going to take a while to complete regular progress updates will help the quality of the service provided.